Akaza-demon/Gollip-client/README.md

 🔐Best client for DDNet
 ------------------------------
-Is the best client on DDNet with more features for block or FNG
+Gollip client - The best client in my opinion with a large number of all the necessary functions for the block and so on.
+Previously, gollip could only be obtained from one person or 4, but now, with the creation of this repository, ABSOLUTELY anyone can download it without asking certain people

 ⌨️Commands (that i know)
 ------------------------------